HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/changing_portal_uri_after_install/index.md

     -   Update the configuration of the WSRP Consumers to use the new context root \(`/wps/wsrp`\).
 -   If you use HCL Web Content Manager Syndication, the Syndicators and Subscribers servers that refer to this Portal instance must be updated with the modified URI.
 Log on to the HCL Portal syndicating to this instance.
 Click the **Administration menu** icon.
 Then, click **Portal Content** \> **Syndicators**.
 Click the edit icon of the Syndicator you want to edit.
 Update the URL with the new context root information.
 Then, log on to the HCL Digital Experience subscribing to this instance.
 Click the **Administration menu** icon.
 Then, click **Portal Content** \> **Subscribers**.
 Click the edit icon of the subscriber you want to edit.
 Update the URL with the new context root information.

+!!!note "Cluster note"
-**Cluster note:** If you modify the URI in a clustered environment, complete the steps that are described here on the primary node only, except where specified differently.
+    If you modify the URI in a clustered environment, complete the steps that are described here on the primary node only, except where specified differently.
 Also, verify that AutoSynch is set to a frequency of 1 minute.

 1. Complete the following steps to manually modify the HCL Digital Experience context root:

     1. Stop the HCL Portal server.

-    2. Locate the wkplc.properties and wkplc\_comp.properties files in the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine/properties directory and create backup copies before you change any values.
+    2. Locate the wkplc.properties and wkplc\_comp.properties files in the wp_profile_root/ConfigEngine/properties directory and create backup copies before you change any values.

     3. Use a text editor to open the wkplc.properties file and enter the appropriate value for your environment in the WpsContextRoot property.

+        !!!note
-        **Note:** Leaving this value empty might cause system conflict.
-If you leave this value empty, validate this setting by using the Configuration Wizard or by following the steps that are described in [ConfigEngine validation targets](cfg_validation_targets.md#).
+            Leaving this value empty might cause system conflict.
+If you leave this value empty, validate this setting by using the Configuration Wizard or by following the steps that are described in [ConfigEngine validation targets](../../siteurl_cfg/changing_siteurl/cfg_validation_targets.md).

     4. Save and close the file.

-    5. Use a text editor to open the wkplc\_comp.properties file and enter the appropriate value for your environment in the following properties:
+    5. Use a text editor to open the wkplc_comp.properties file and enter the appropriate value for your environment in the following properties:

         -   WsrpContextRoot
         -   WpsPersonalizedHome
         -   WpsDefaultHome

+        !!!attention
-        **Attention:** Do not enter the same value for WpsPersonalizedHome and WpsDefaultHome.
+            Do not enter the same value for WpsPersonalizedHome and WpsDefaultHome.

+        !!!note
-        **Note:** Leaving these values empty might cause system conflict.
-If you leave these values empty, validate this setting by using the Configuration Wizard or by following the steps that are described in [ConfigEngine validation targets](cfg_validation_targets.md#).
+            Leaving these values empty might cause system conflict.
+If you leave these values empty, validate this setting by using the Configuration Wizard or by following the steps that are described in ConfigEngine validation targets](../../siteurl_cfg/changing_siteurl/cfg_validation_targets.md).

     6. Save and close the file.

     7. Start the HCL Portal server in a stand-alone environment or the deployment manager and node agent in a clustered environment.

-    8. Open a command prompt and change to the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine directory.
+    8. Open a command prompt and change to the wp_profile_root/ConfigEngine directory.

     9. Complete the following steps to change the HCL Digital Experience URI:

         1. To change the context root for the values that you entered in the WpsContextRoot, WsrpContextRoot, WpsPersonalizedHome, and or WpsDefaultHome properties, run the following task:

-            -   AIX® HP-UX Linux™ Solaris:./ConfigEngine.sh modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password
+            -   AIX® HP-UX Linux™ Solaris: `./ConfigEngine.sh modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password`
-            -   Windows™: ConfigEngine.bat modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password
+            -   Windows™: `ConfigEngine.bat modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password`
-            -   IBM® i: ConfigEngine.sh modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password
+            -   IBM® i: `ConfigEngine.sh modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password`
-            -   z/OS®:./ConfigEngine.sh modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password
+            -   z/OS®: `./ConfigEngine.sh modify-servlet-path -DPortalAdminPwd=password -DWasPassword=password`

+            !!!note
-            **Note:** Check the output for any error messages before you proceed with the next task.
-If any of the configuration tasks fail, verify the values in the wkplc.properties and wkplc\_comp.properties files.
+                Check the output for any error messages before you proceed with the next task.
+If any of the configuration tasks fail, verify the values in the wkplc.properties and wkplc_comp.properties files.

         2. Restart the HCL Portal server.
     10. Run the following task to change the context root for the portlets:

-        -   AIX HP-UX Linux Solaris: ./ConfigEngine.sh modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password
+        -   AIX HP-UX Linux Solaris:` ./ConfigEngine.sh modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password`
-        -   Windows: ConfigEngine.bat modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password
+        -   Windows: `ConfigEngine.bat modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password`
-        -   IBM i: ConfigEngine.sh modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password
+        -   IBM i: `ConfigEngine.sh modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password`
-        -   z/OS: ./ConfigEngine.sh modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password
+        -   z/OS: `./ConfigEngine.sh modify-servlet-path-portlets -DPortalAdminPwd=password -DWasPassword=password`

+        !!!note
-        **Note:** Check the output for any error messages before you proceed with the next task.
+            Check the output for any error messages before you proceed with the next task.
 If any of the configuration tasks fail, verify the values in the wkplc.properties and wkplc\_comp.properties files.

 2. If necessary, start the HCL Portal server in a stand-alone environment or the deployment manager and node agent in a clustered environment.